stakater/stakater-docs/docs/content/sre/backup-restore/restore-with-gitops.md

 After a successful restore, you should be able to see pod up and running with restored backup data

-## 6. Scale up Statefulset again
+## 6. Scale up `statefulset` again

-Scale up Stateful set so new pod can be attached to restored pvc
+Scale up `statefulset` set so new pod can be attached to restored PVC

 ```
 oc scale statefulsets <NAME> --replicas 0